ptc-iot-sharing/MonacoEditorTWX/README.md

 Please note that in the New Composer, all editors will be replaced with the Monaco editor, including the script editor, subscription editor, CSS editor, expression editor and other JSON/XML editors.
 When updating to a new version of Thingworx of the 8.4.x line, step _3.3_ needs to be redone.

+### Removing

 To remove the extension, just delete it using the Extension Management in Thingworx.
+Optionally, you can also undo the changes in step 3. above.

+### Upgrading

+After installing a new version of the widget, make sure you clear the browser cache.
+[Here](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Cache_clearing_and_disabling) is an example of how to do that.

 ## Features